On the convergence of stochastic primal-dual hybrid gradient: Related works

-Stochastic gradient based methods (SGD) can be applied to solve ~\eqref{eq: prob_temp} ~\cite{robbins1951stochastic, nemirovski2009robust}.
+We summarize the comparison of the most related primal-dual coordinate descent methods (PDCD) in~\Cref{tab:1} at Page \pageref{tab:2}.\\[2mm] \textit{Primal camp.} Stochastic gradient based methods (SGD) can be applied to solve ~\eqref{eq: prob_temp} ~\cite{robbins1951stochastic, nemirovski2009robust}.
 SGD cannot get linear convergence except special cases~\cite{necoara2018randomized}.
-It is known that variance reduction based methods obtain linear convergence under the assumption that functions $f_i$ are smooth and $g$ is strongly convex or $f_i$ are smooth and strongly convex~\cite{johnson2013accelerating, xiao2014proximal, allen2017katyusha}.
+Variance reduction based methods obtain linear convergence when the functions $f_i$ are smooth and $g$ is strongly convex; or $f_i$ are smooth and strongly convex~\cite{johnson2013accelerating, xiao2014proximal, allen2017katyusha}.
 Smoothness of $f_i$ is equivalent to strong convexity of $f_i^\ast$.
 Therefore, the linear convergence results of these methods require the similar assumptions as~\cite{chambolle2018stochastic}.
-Moreover, as in~\cite{chambolle2018stochastic}, variance reduction based methods require knowing the constants $\mu_i$ and $\mu_g$ to set the algorithmic parameters accordingly, to obtain linear convergence.
+Moreover, as in~\cite{chambolle2018stochastic}, variance reduction based methods require knowing the constants $\mu_i$ and $\mu_g$ to set the algorithmic parameters accordingly, for obtaining linear convergence.

-For the specific case of $f_i(\cdot) =\delta_{{b}_i}(\cdot)$, SGD type methods are proposed in~\cite{patrascu2017nonasymptotic, xu2018primal, fercoq2019almost}.
-However, these methods can only obtain $\mathcal{O}(1/k)$ rate with strong convexity of $g$ since they focus on the general problem where the objective can be given in expectation form.
-Even though this rate is optimal for their template, it is suboptimal for~\eqref{eq: prob_temp}.